dharalnaik/SRMAlexa-Bot/README.md

 ### Components and Usage:

 Static Method search_wikipedia(query):
 Purpose: This method is responsible for querying Wikipedia using the wikipediaapi library.

--Implementation:
+- **Implementation:**
-It sets a user-agent string to identify the source of the request (SRM-Alexa).
+    - It sets a user-agent string to identify the source of the request (SRM-Alexa).
-Utilizes wikipediaapi.Wikipedia to create a Wikipedia object for English language.
+    - Utilizes wikipediaapi.Wikipedia to create a Wikipedia object for English language.
-Retrieves the Wikipedia page corresponding to the user-provided query.
+    - Retrieves the Wikipedia page corresponding to the user-provided query.
-Checks if the page exists (page.exists()) and if so, returns the first 500 characters of the summary (page.summary[:500]).
+    - Checks if the page exists (page.exists()) and if so, returns the first 500 characters of the summary (page.summary[:500]).
-If the page does not exist or there's an issue, it returns a default message indicating no information was found.
+    - If the page does not exist or there's an issue, it returns a default message indicating no information was found.

 ### Conclusion: